vsolheim/Demo-ModelConverters-Epi-ContentApi/README.md

     ContentApiModel contentModel;

-    // It's GetType().BaseType.FullName because the content comes here as proxies.
+    // It's GetType().BaseType.FullName because the content comes here as proxies. var converter = ModelConverterLoader.GetConverter(content.GetType().BaseType.FullName);
-    // Can't compare the types because the types ModelConverterLoader has and the types from here, while technically being the same type, belong to different "versions" of the assembly and thus won't hit.
-    // Therefore comparing the namespace is more reliable. var converter = ModelConverterLoader.GetConverter(content.GetType().BaseType.FullName);

-    // If it has a converter, use that converter.
-Else use the default. if (converter != null)
+    if (converter != null)
     {
         contentModel = converter.TransformContent(_defaultContentModelMapper, content, excludePersonalizedContent, expand);